Weller Academic Center, Suite 300

 This program is designed to prepare students for a career as a BCaBA.
-Completing a bachelor’s degree in a related field as well as the three required courses and three intensive supervised practicums, will qualify students to sit for the National Certification.
+Completing a bachelor's degree in a related field as well as the four required courses and three intensive supervised practica, will qualify students to sit for the National Certification.

 The examination is sponsored by the Behavior Analyst Certification Board (BACB).
 Success on the examination will qualify students to be listed as a board certified assistant behavior analyst (BCaBA) on the national register.

 The Center for Accelerated and Professional Studies offers a rolling admission process; applications are accepted throughout the year.